Clearly erroneous definition

 • Clearly erroneous in view of the reliable probative a substantial evidence of the hearing.

-• Clearly erroneous in view of the reliable evidence and the preponderance of the evidence; or3.
+• Clearly erroneous in view of the evidence contained in the record from the hearing before the SCC.

 • Clearly erroneous findings, review When district court determined during accounting stage of patent infringement action that copier's machine in- fringed, it should have made new findings as to willfulness of copier's activities after district court entered in- junction against infringement of patent for automatic rewinder used in manufacture of rolls of densely wound in- dustrial toilet tissue and paper toweling, and thus award of treble damages for infringing manufacture of ma- chine had to be vacated.